-In order to create an agreement, a client makes an agreement creation offer to an agreement factory.
+To create an agreement, a client makes an offer to an agreement factory.
 An agreement creation offer has the same structure as an agreement.
 The agreement factory advertises the types of offers it is willing to accept by means of agreement templates.